-I have been a governor for over ten years, and Chair of Governors since February 2013.
+I have been a governor for over ten years, and Chair of Governors since 2013.
 I am very fortunate to be part of a dedicated team of governors, who are willing to put in time to help ensure the best progress and overall education for every student within the Ridgeway School and Sixth Form College.
 We see this as a combination of both academic success, and involvement in extracurricular activities (for example: sporting, music & drama and support in the community).

 An example of some of the discussion points over the past few months have been about:

 If you have further questions about how we as an LGB works, or would like to know more about how to get involved as a governor, then please contact the clerk to governors ClerkToGovernors@ridgewayschool.com .